HMS Wellington (U65)

-Service history

 Royal Navy service

 Built at Devonport in 1934, HMS Wellington served in the Pacific mainly on station in New Zealand and China before the Second World War.
 As built, Wellington mounted two 4.7-inch guns and one 3-inch gun.
 Additionally, anti-aircraft guns were fitted for self-defence.
 Depth charges for use against submarines were carried.
 Wellington served primarily in the North Atlantic on convoy escort duties.
 She shared in the destruction of one enemy U-boat and was involved in Operation Cycle, the evacuation of Allied troops from Le Havre.
 During 1943 she was briefly commanded by Captain John Treasure Jones, at that time a lieutenant commander in the Royal Navy Reserve, who would later be the last captain of RMS Queen Mary.

 The Grimsby-class anti-submarine sloops of 1933-36, which included HMS Wellington, were the predecessors of the Black Swan class of 1939.